KCprsnlcc/WebcamEmotionMusicPlayer/README.md

    - Based on the detected emotion, the application will play corresponding music.
    - Each emotion has its predefined music file stored in the "Music" folder.

+5. **Load Music:**
+   - Click on the "Load Music" button to load music files corresponding to different emotions.
+   - Ensure that the music files are correctly labeled and stored in the "Music" folder.

+6. **Upload Music:**
+   - Click on the "Upload Music" button to add new music files to the "Music" folder.
+   - Select the music files from your system's file browser and click "Open" to upload them.

+7. **Delete Music:**
+   - Select the music file you want to delete from the list of loaded music files.
+   - Click on the "Delete Music" button to remove the selected music file from the "Music" folder.

-5. **Stop Detection:**
+8. **Stop Detection:**
    - Click on the "Stop" button to pause the emotion detection process.

-6. **Toggle Full Screen:**
+9. **Toggle Full Screen:**
    - Click on the "Full Screen" button to switch between full-screen and windowed mode.

-7. **Exit Application:**
+10. **Exit Application:**
     - Click on the "Exit" button to close the application.
     - Ensure to stop emotion detection before exiting to release the camera resources.

 ### Notes:
 - Ensure that the required emotion detection model (`modelv1.h5`) is present in the specified location.